apigee/api-platform-samples/sample-proxies/apikey/README.md

 </Quota>
 ```

-This policy also adds the <Identifier> element, which tells the policy to only apply the quota against calls made with the validated API key.
+This policy also has the <Identifier> element, which tells the policy to only apply the quota against calls made with the validated API key.
 Otherwise, all API calls will count against the quota.

 The flow of the sample goes like this:

-1. A request comes in to Apigee Edge.
-Something like this:
+1. A request comes in to Apigee Edge - something like this:

     `curl "http://myorg-test.apigee.net/weatherapikey/forecastrss?w=12797282&apikey=abc123"``